 - Ability to develop and maintain collaborative and professional working relationships with court personnel and the public.

-- Excellent organizational skills and customer service are of the highest priority as well as competence and temperament to communicate with the legal community, in-house court personnel and the general public in a fast paced environment.
+- Excellent organizational skills and customer service are of the highest priority as well as competence and temperament to communicate with the legal community, in-house court personnel, Drug Court participants, and the general public in a fast paced environment.

 - Please open the Online Employment Application PDF.
 Mac users MUST use Adobe to complete the application.
 The Mac "Preview" application will not transmit your information to us.The application form requires you to have Adobe Reader version 8 or higher.
 Go to http://get.adobe.com/reader/ to download the latest Adobe Reader version.

 - A button marked “Highlight Fields” will be above and to the right of the Application form.
 Click the button to show fields that can be typed in.

 - Complete all applicable fields by typing or clicking into each one.

 - On the last page of the Application there are two buttons.
 The Print button will allow you to print a copy for yourself.
 The Save As button will allow you to save the completed application to your computer.